 What else has changed with regards to Cuba policy?

-The White House has also stated that US citizens will only be allowed to travel to Cuba in order to visit family members living on the island.
+Cruise ships departing from US ports or owned by American companies are no longer allowed to stop in Cuba.
+The White House has also stated that US citizens will only be allowed to travel to Cuba in order to visit family members living on the island, or as part of the other 10 approved OFAC categories.
 It has also restricted remittances to the island to $1000 per person once a quarter.
 The U.S. Treasury Department also will suspend Obama-era authorizations that allowed Cuban companies and banks to perform “U-turn” transactions in third countries that passed indirectly through the U.S. banking system.

 For the record, legislation is not required for this new travel policy to take effect.
 Former President Obama lifted travel restrictions with an executive action called a Presidential Policy Directive, and President Trump will impose new restrictions the same way.
 The Treasury Department and its Office of Foreign Assets Control will be responsible for rewriting its rules and enforcing them.
 The last action Trump took to strengthen restrictions against Cuba was a National Security Policy Memorandum in June 2017.
 Although the memorandum indicated that relevant agencies should begin enforcing those changes within 30 days of the memorandum’s publication, the true effective date was in November 2017.